PerfectMail™ Antispam/Antivirus is a simple, accurate, and easy to use solution! FOLLOW US :

 1. Navigate to: Domain Admin > Domains > {your-domain} > DKIM

-2. Ensure the enable DKIM switch is set for this domain.
-If the use these DKIM settings is not enabled, this domain will use the server-wide DKIM settings.
+2. Ensure the Enable DKIM Server Signing switch is set for this domain.
 (Don't forget to click the Update button after making changes.)

 NOTE: A DKIM record generator is coming to this space soon.